MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-m365-chat.md

 ---
-title: Add a new Q&A capability to the Sales chat (preview)
+title: Add a new question and answer (Q&A) capability to the Sales chat (preview)
 description: Enhance your Microsoft 365 Copilot chat with a new Q&A feature for sellers, introducing insights from various applications directly. ms.date: 05/15/2024 ms.topic: article